-- Help our residents adopt an autonomous, violence-free lifestyle,
+- Help our residents adopt a violence-free lifestyle,

-- Build awareness in the community about the issues victims of domestic violence face.
+- Build awareness within the community about the issues of domestic violence

-Aiming for and working for a safe and healthy community for all.
+Aiming and working towards a safe and healthy community for all.

 In 1984, Réseau action femmes, a Franco-Manitoban women’s advocacy group, launched an initiative to create a shelter for women affected by domestic violence.
 After nine years of dedicated work and thanks to funding from federal and provincial governments, the Winnipeg Foundation, Francofonds and the community, the shelter was inaugurated in April 1993.
 While l’Entre-temps is part of a network of four second-stage shelters in Manitoba, it is the only one whose mandate is to provide bilingual services and to serve the French-speaking community.
 This bilingual shelter is unique in Western Canada.
 Our experience with clients from different cultures allows us today to extend our welcome to women from diverse and multilingual backgrounds.